dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/masterdetail/master-detail-filtering-across-two-pages-cs.md

 uid: web-forms/overview/data-access/masterdetail/master-detail-filtering-across-two-pages-cs
 title: "Master/Detail Filtering Across Two Pages With GridView (C#) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll implement this pattern by using a GridView to list the suppliers in the database.
-Each supplier row in the GridView will contain a Vie..." ms.author: riande ms.date: 03/31/2010 ms.assetid: 552d2d50-fe73-4153-9a7f-2b379bec4625
+description: "In this tutorial we'll implement this pattern by using a GridView to list the suppliers in the database (C#)." ms.author: riande ms.date: 03/31/2010 ms.assetid: 552d2d50-fe73-4153-9a7f-2b379bec4625